apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 </property>
 ```

+### 7. If creating a table: Set your DynamoDB IO Capacity

 Next, you need to set the DynamoDB read and write throughput requirements you
 expect to need for your cluster.
 Setting higher values will cost you more
 money.  *Note* that these settings only affect table creation when